Custom eLearning Solutions

 Example:

-A gamified exercise makes fact‑checking a daily warm‑up.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
 Participants are given several claims and sources and must identify the most reliable citation.
 A leaderboard rewards accuracy and thoroughness rather than speed.

 1